dougeby/IntuneDocs/intune-azure/configure-devices/email-profile-settings-for-android.md

 - **Email server** - The host name of your Exchange server.
 - **Account name** - The display name for the email account as it will appear to users on their devices.
 - **Username attribute from AAD** - This is the attribute in Active Directory (AD) or Azure AD, that will be used to generate the username for this email profile.
 Select **Primary SMTP Address**, such as user1@contoso.com or **User Principal Name**, such as user1 or user1@contoso.com.
-- Email address attribute from AAD -
-- Authentication method -

-- **Security**
+- **Email address attribute from AAD** - How the email address for the user on each device is generated.
+Select **Primary SMTP Address** to use the primary SMTP address to log into Exchange or use **User Principal Name** to use the full principal name as the email address.
+- **Authentication method** - Select either **Username and Password** or **Certificates** as the authentication method used by the email profile.
+	- If you selected **Certificate**, select a client SCEP or PKCS certificate profile that you previously created that will be used to authenticate the Exchange connection.

+### Security settings

 - **SSL** - Use Secure Sockets Layer (SSL) communication when sending emails, receiving emails, and communicating with the Exchange server.
-For devices that run Samsung KNOX Standard 4.0 or later, you must export your Exchange Server SSL certificate, and deploy it as an Android Trusted Certificate Profile in Intune.
-Intune does not support accessing this certificate if it is installed on the Exchange server by other means.
-	- Require S/MIME -

-- **Synchronization**
-	- Amount of email to synchronize -
-	- Sync schedule -
+- **S/MIME** - Send outgoing email using S/MIME encryption.
+	- If you selected **Certificate**, select a client SCEP or PKCS certificate profile that you previously created that will be used to authenticate the Exchange connection.

+### Synchronization settings

+- **Amount of email to synchronize** - Choose the number of days of email that you want to synchronize, or select **Unlimited** to synchronize all available email.
+- **Sync schedule** - Select the schedule by which devices will synchronize data from the Exchange server.
+You can also select **As Messages arrive**, which synchronizes data as soon as it arrives, or **Manual**, where the user of the device must initiate the synchronization.

+### Content sync settings

-- **Content type to sync**
+- **Content type to sync** - Select the content types that you want to synchronize to devices from:
-	- Email -
-	- Contacts -
+	- **Contacts**
-	- Calender -
+	- **Calendar**
-	- Tasks
+	- **Tasks**